carneades/carneades-3/doc/manual/manual.md

 - Funding and Support

-    - Canadian Social Science and Humanities Research Council, 2007-09 and 2012-2017, with Douglas Walton
+    - Canadian Social Sciences and Humanities Research Council, 2007-09 and 2012-2017, with Douglas Walton
 	- Standardized Transparent Representations in order to Extend Legal Accessibility (Estrella, FP6-IST-027655), 2006-2008.